 SUOAF Minority Recruitment & Mentoring Fund

-Article 3 Non-Discrimination
+Article 3 – Non-Discrimination

+The parties to this agreement recognize the compelling need to increase the minority proportion of bargaining unit members to more closely approximate the racial and ethnic diversity of the population of our state and nation.
+Notwithstanding other provisions, if any, in this Agreement to the contrary, the following affirmative programs and actions are adopted to increase the proportion of minority bargaining unit members.
 The President/Chancellor shall bring into being a Minority Recruitment and Mentoring Committee under the direction of the Affirmative Action Officer.
-The Committee shall have a minimum of two minority bargaining unit members.
+The committee shall include the Chapter President or his/her designee and have a minimum of two minority bargaining unit members which are to be appointed by the Chapter President of the respective University.
 The Committee shall be charged with the responsibility for identifying and recommending qualified minority candidates to search committees after the promotional process in Article 10 has been followed.
 Travel and associated costs for this effort approved by the Affirmative Action Officer may be charged to the University’s budget.
 The Minority Recruitment and Mentoring Committee shall ensure that

 mentoring arrangements are available for newly appointed minority employees.
 The mentors shall be charged with responsibility for enhancing the professional development of minority employees.
-Costs of this effort, which may not include any salary payment for mentor(s) or related personnel, may be charged to the support fund described below.
+Costs of this effort, which may not include any salary payment for the mentor(s) or related personnel, may be charged to the support fund described below.

 Minority Recruitment & Mentoring Committee